freedomson/playkubo/README.md

 Create fresh SD card using the latest available Raspbian image from the Official Download page.

+- Current version of PLAYKUBO was tested on release 2018-06-27-raspbian-stretch-lite.img

 NOTE: This method must be completed before you boot this card for the first time.
 This is the point at which the system checks for the *wpa_supplicant.conf* file.
 If you have already booted the card you will need to re-write with a fresh image and continue!

 ### Step 2 – Bootstrap WiFi setup